 Students of the Cyprus International University can stay.

 Your preferred choice of accommodation can be selected while making your application through the application portal.
 Kindly note that the accommodation can only be fully reserved after the initial deposit has been made.
-The Dormitory Office is located on the 1st floor of Bufavento on campus, for the students who would like to make their own room reservation.
+Residence Halls Directorate is located on the ground floor of Soli on campus, for the students who would like to make their own room reservations.